milhamh95/newzy/README.md

 | UPDATE | /topic/:id | Update a topic |
 | DELETE | /topic/:id | Delete a topic |

+### Postman Collection

+You can test newzy api using postman by imporing `newzy.postman_collection.json`

 ## How To Install Package Dependency

 - Please run